-We have also estimated a total inclusive cross section for the Higgs boson production with $p_{_T} \to 0$ and averaging over an azimuthal angle of the Higgs boson.
-This result for inclusive cross section is equivalent to collinear factorization approach at LO using collinear parton densities.
-We have used Martin-Stirling-Thorn-Watt (MSTW) set~\cite{Martin:2009iq} for collinear parton densities.
-We have also obtained results of total inclusive cross section for the Higgs production with $k_{_T}$-factorization formalism using the CCFM A0 set of uPDFs.
+We have also calculated a total inclusive cross section for the Higgs boson production with $k_T \to 0$ and averaged over an azimuthal angle of the Higgs boson.
+This result of the inclusive cross section is equivalent to the cross section obtained using the collinear factorization approach at LO while using collinear parton densities.
+We have used the Martin-Stirling-Thorne-Watt (MSTW) set~\cite{Martin:2009iq} for collinear parton densities.
+We have also obtained results of the total inclusive cross section for the Higgs production with $k_T$-factorization formalism using the CCFM JH2013-set2 of uPDFs.

-In \cref{table1} we have given our results for total inclusive cross section for the Higgs production using both collinear and $k_{_T}$-factorization framework.
-Our results for total inclusive cross section obtained using collinear approach are consistent with the results obtained in ref. \cite{Anastasiou:2012hx} at $\sqrt{S}$ = 8~TeV.
-The results obtained with $k_{_T}$-factorization is close to NLO results given in ref. \cite{Anastasiou:2012hx} at $\sqrt{S}$ = 8~TeV.
-The cross section estimates given here are for gluon fusion process only.
-The inclusive cross section for the Higgs boson production can be obtained using a hadron level Monte Carlo event generator called CASCADE~\cite{Jung:2001hx}.
-CASCADE use CCFM evolution equation in the initial state with off-shell parton level matrix element.
+In \cref{table1}, we have given our results for the total inclusive cross section for the Higgs production, using both collinear and $k_T$-factorization framework.
+Our results, for total inclusive cross section, obtained using collinear approach, are consistent with the results obtained in Ref.~\cite{Anastasiou:2012hx} at $\sqrt{S}$ = 8~TeV.
+The results obtained with $k_T$-factorization is close to next-to-leading order (NNLO) results given in Ref.~\cite{Anastasiou:2012hx} at $\sqrt{S}$ = 8~TeV.
+The cross section estimates given here are for a gluon-gluon fusion process only.
+The inclusive cross section for the Higgs boson production can be obtained using a hadron level Monte Carlo event generator called CASCADE~\cite{Jung:2010si}.
+CASCADE uses the CCFM evolution equation in the initial state with the off-shell parton level matrix element.